 Under our Trust Agreement and our Management Agreement, our Manager may only be substituted under certain circumstances which, in certain cases, require a resolution from our CBFI holders.
 Notwithstanding, we cannot assure you that an event giving rise to the substitution of our Manager will not occur.
 Managing our Trust requires a high level of expertise and we cannot assure you that it will be possible to hire a replacement with the requisite competency in order to comply with the object and purpose of our fund on terms substantially similar to those set forth in our Management Agreement or at all.
 In addition, we cannot assure you that a replacement manager would have sufficient asset management experience comparable to our Manager's, or a national and international reputation or capacity to carry out its duties as substitute manager.
-Therefore, the removal or substitution of our Manager could have a material adverse effect on our fund, our investment trusts, and our financial performance.
+Therefore, the removal or substitution of our Manager could have a material adverse effect on our fund, our investment trusts, and our financial performance and may have different priorities, goals, and management styles compared to the previous management team.
+This can result in conflicts of interest, lack of alignment, and disruption in decision-making processes, which can impede the trust's ability to execute its business plans effectively, resulting in adverse effects on our results of operation, financial condition, or business.

 The removal, resignation or substitution of our Manager may also trigger acceleration events or other contractual rights or obligations under agreements to which our fund or our investment trusts are a party.
 For example, contractual counterparties such as lenders may require that our financing agreements include conditions such as the ongoing involvement of Macquarie Group in our fund and may require that the removal or resignation of our Manager or substitution of our Manager with a non-Macquarie Group entity trigger events of default giving rise to acceleration of loan repayments, or other contractual rights or obligations.
-In addition, co-investment arrangements which we or our investment trusts may enter into with a syndicate, consortia or other co-investors (which co-investors may include Macquarie Group entities or Macquarie Group managed vehicles or investments), may also be conditioned on the ongoing involvement of Macquarie Group in our fund, and may require that the removal or resignation of our Manager or substitution of our Manager with a non-Macquarie Group entity trigger rights of first offer or first refusal, tag-along, drag-along or similar rights on behalf of the co-investors (which rights may be exercisable by co-investors).
-The consequences of any of these or other contractual events, rights or obligations that may be triggered by the removal or resignation of our Manager or substitution of our managed vehicles or investments in priority to other co-investors).
-The consequences of any of these or other contractual events, rights or obligations that may be triggered by the removal or resignation of our Manager or substitution of our Manager or first refusal, tag-along, drag-along or similar rights on behalf of the co-investors (which rights may be e
+In addition, co-investment arrangements which we or our investment trusts may enter into with a syndicate, consortia or other co-investors (which co-investors may include Macquarie Group entities or Macquarie Group managed vehicles or investments), may also be conditioned on the ongoing involvement of Macquarie Group in our fund, and may require that the removal or resignation of our Manager or substitution of our Manager with a non-Macquarie Group in our fund, and may require that the removal or resignation of our Manager or substitution of our Manager with a non-Macquarie Group entity trigger rights of first offer or first refusal, tag-along, drag-along or similar rights on behalf of the co-investors (which rights may be exercisable by co-investors that are Macquarie Group entities or Macquarie Group-managed vehicles or investments in priority to other co-investors).
+The consequences of any of these or other contractual events, rights or obligations that may be triggered by the removal or resignation of our Manager or substitution of our Manager with a non-Macquarie entity could adversely affect our financial performance.